dssg/hitchhikers-guide/sources/curriculum/0_before_you_start/README.md

 to help you scope or refine your project.
 Then, check out [Pipelines and Project Workflow](pipelines-and-project-workflow/)

-Don’t forget to keep [best practices for your day to day workflow] in mind.(./TechnicalWorkflowAndBestPractices.md).
+Don’t forget to keep [best practices for your day to day workflow](./TechnicalWorkflowAndBestPractices.md) in mind.